carolxu369/IDS706-Individual-Project4/README.md

    python app.py
    ```

-   The app will be available at `http://10.197.11.175:5001/ ` on your local machine (or the address revealed in your terminal window).
+   The app will be available at **the address revealed in your terminal window** on your local machine.
 Make sure port 5001 is not in use.

 ### App Function